 Claims Journal welcomes submissions of story ideas and bylined articles.
 Below you will find a basic guideline on how to submit a story idea or bylined article to an Claims Journal editor.
-If you have any questions, please contact: Andrea Ortega-Wells at firstname.lastname@example.org or call (619) 584-1100 x152.
+If you have any questions, please contact: Denise Johnson at firstname.lastname@example.org or call (619) 584-1100 x170.

 - Please submit a short pitch letter or e-mail that briefly describes the bylined article’s focus, why our readers need to know about it, and what they’ll learn by reading it.
 Include a basic outline of the article listing critical topic points.
-Contributed articles should focus on business trends and analysis, industry commentary, and education that are of interest to independent insurance agent and broker readers.
-Visit the Claims Journal Editorial Calendar for more information on upcoming issues.
+Contributed articles should focus on business trends and analysis, industry commentary, and education that are of interest to claims professionals.

 - Feature articles should be approximately 1,000 to 1,500 words in length.
-Length of the article should be discussed and approved by an IJ editor in advance.
-Any accompanying sidebars should be no more than 500 words.
-Commentary articles for IJ’s “Parting Shots” column should be no more than 850 words in length.
+Length of the article should be discussed and approved by an Claims Journal editor in advance.

 - Claims Journal will not publish articles that promote a particular product or service.
 Authors may not mention their company name or product in the bylined article under any circumstance.
 The article should be information-based and should not contain advertorial content or third-party attributions.
 Bylined articles should be written in third-person, unless the submission is an opinion piece approved by the editor.

 - Contributors are welcome to provide any accompanying photos or artwork to complement the article.
-Accompanying charts, tables or graphs are encouraged and should be sent in Excel or high-resolution PDF formats.
-Color is preferable, but black and white is acceptable.
-We prefer electronic images of 5×7, 300 dpi, Mac EPS, TIFF or high-quality JPEG formats.
+Accompanying charts, tables or graphs are encouraged and should be sent in Excel or high-resolution image formats.

 - Style should be consistent with the Associated Press Stylebook.